Review update: The 2019 Chevrolet Colorado ZR2 can tackle the concrete jungle

 It's not fast

 My tester was powered by a 2.8-liter turbodiesel inline-4 with 181 horsepower and 369 pound-feet of torque sent to the rear wheels (or all four when four-wheel drive is engaged) via a 6-speed automatic transmission.
-It's down 127 horsepower compared to the available 3.6-liter gas V-6, but it's up 94 lb-ft of torque.
+It's down 127 hp compared to the available 3.6-liter gas V-6, but it's up 94 lb-ft of torque.
 That extra grunt that all comes on relatively low in the rev range and makes the ZR2 feel quicker than it is, especially from 0 to 30 mph.
 The 0-60 mph run takes a leisurely 9.7 seconds.
 After that initial shot of power, that grunt dissipates at higher or even mid-range speeds.
 Highway passing can be a test of patience, and it requires planning.

 2019 Chevrolet Colorado ZR2